Vinyasa Krama: Teaching & Practice Intensive

-Join Noah Maze ONLINE, in your own time, to learn how to weave and fuse form and flow over this vinyasa yoga ONLINE INTENSIVE, comprised of 28 hours of structured pre-recorded online training.
+Join Noah Maze ONLINE, in your own time, to learn how to weave and fuse form and flow over this vinyasa yoga ONLINE INTENSIVE, comprised of 50+ hours of structured live and pre-recorded online training.
 This online course was filmed in accordance with temporary Yoga Alliance guidelines, and is thus accredited though Yoga Alliance .
-It counts towards 28 hours of contact continuing education hours and 20 hours of non-contact continuing education hours, and meets the bulk of annual CE requirement(s) for yoga teachers, providing you with 28 hours of in person credit and an additional 20 hours of non-contact credit.
+It counts towards 50 hours of continuing education hours, and meets the bulk of annual CE requirement(s) for yoga teachers; providing you with 28 hours of in person credit and an additional 22 hours of non-contact credit.
 We are able to view your interactivity and can confirm your attendance and engagement to issue certificates for your in person credit.
 The course also counts toward our 300 hour certificate (which requires 270 contact hours).
 Access to this content does not expire.

 Training substance is focused on teaching vinyasa/flow yoga.
 It will expand your understanding of vinyasa yoga, breath based movement, and sequencing strategies to optimize flow.
 We dive deeply into pose analysis, organizing principles, vinyasa sequencing and how to skillfully balance pose alignment and choreography, with dynamic pace, optimal rhythm and breath awareness.
 You will acquire knowledge and many relevant and practical tools and techniques to implement into your practice (and teaching).

 Embody your own most effective teacher, and the integrity of your offering will be magnetic and magical.
 Whether you are a vinyasa teacher looking for new skills and tools, an alignment-based teacher seeking to broaden your range, or a serious yogi who wants to know more about how to optimize your flow practice-- this program is for you.
 And it's coming straight to you-- AT HOME!